nilchat/hello-world/README.md

-# hello-world
+# ud120-practice-code
-Updated the readme file
+This is a repository of the MLpractice project codes